Science communication

 Data science

 Data Science can offer a research based career in industry or the public sector for people with strong analytical skills and a desire to solve interesting problems.
 As the volume of data and the quality of the tools have expanded, so the range of data scientist roles has grown rapidly and these are increasingly visible in every area of life from the central role they occupy at the world’s largest technology and social media firms right across sectors as diverse as healthcare and high finance; marketing and weather forecasting; and retail and advertising.
 Data Scientists use their expertise and knowledge to turn data into intelligence and to communicate their findings in order to influence decision making, policy and strategy.
-There is currently a severe shortage of people with right mix of business acumen and the technical skills and so there are great opportunities for people with the right skills (e.g. especially DPhil and MSc graduates in computer science, modelling, statistics, analytics and maths) or those with the potential and motivation to develop the skills needed.
+People with right mix of business acumen and technical skills (e.g. especially DPhil and MSc graduates in computer science, modelling, statistics, analytics and maths) and those with the potential and motivation to develop the skills needed are desirable for many organisations utilising data science for strategic insights.

 Technology transfer